phosfuldev/phos_website/index.md

 Hi I'm Phos/磷!

-I'm a 20-something Chinese femme living on unceded land of the Wurundjeri and Boonwurung People (so called melbourne, australia).
+I'm a 20-something Chinese person living on unceded land of the Wurundjeri and Boonwurung People (so called melbourne, australia).

-I like to think about things, connect dots, draw patterns.
-I also try to make myself useful by doing mutual aid.
+(after recent research, I think I'm on the "boarder of these 2 lands... pretty cool)

+I'm an aspiring artist and community organiser.

 Here are a few [house rules](https://phosworld.xyz/house-rules) for this website project & online interactions with me in general.